ZavierYang/NimGame_project3/README.md

 ## Source
 University of Melbourne COMP90041 Subject

-Received marks of this project: 19 / 20
+Received marks of this project: 9.5 / 10 + 1 (bouns point)